nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Showing only some columns : `showonly`

-Shows only the specified columns from the **current** table view.
+Shows only the specified columns from the *current* table view.

-If your screen is too cluttered, you may use `showonly` to show only the columns you need!
+If your screen is too cluttered, you may use this command to show only the columns you need!
 Take note that:

 1. You can only use `showonly` on existing columns in the current table view, and
 2. The `showonly` command does not modify the list of residents being displayed.

 Filtered residents *stay filtered*!

 Format: `showonly LETTER [MORE_LETTERS]`